lepistojukka/shipping-optimization-case/README.md

 ## Problem description

 ### Variables (not a comprehensive list)
-amount of cargo to be transported bunker fuel consumption
+Amount of cargo to be transported
+Bunker fuel consumption

 ### Constant (not a comprehensive list)
-port distances
+Port distances
-vessel capacity
+Vessel capacity
-laycan time
+Laycan time

 ### Decision variables
 Which vessel should visit which port and in which order => itinerary for vessels